UK Mortgages for Expats in Spain

 What is the smallest deposit required for UK mortgages for expats in Spain?

-In general, the minimum deposit needed is between 10% and 25%.
-However, some lenders may require lower deposits based on the applicant’s personal circumstances and the specific property.
+However, some lenders may require higher deposits depending on the applicant’s personal circumstances and the specific property.

 Can I apply for a UK mortgage while earning in euros?